getlantern/tassis/docs/README.md

 ## Security

 ### Authentication
 tassis supports both authenticated and unauthenticated connections.
 At the beginning of every connection, the server sends an [AuthChallenge](#signal.AuthChallenge) to the client with a nonce.
 Clients that wish to remain anonymous can simply ignore the challenge.
-Clients that wish to authenticate respond with an [AuthResponse](#signal.AuthResponse) containing their Address (UserID and DeviceID), the nonce from the challenge, and a signature over the Address+Nonce.
-The server then verifies that the nonce matches the expected value for this connection and that the signature is correct based on the sender's public key (which is also their userID).
+Clients that wish to authenticate respond with an [AuthResponse](#signal.AuthResponse) containing their Address (IdentityKey and DeviceId), the nonce from the challenge, and a signature over the Address+Nonce.
+The server then verifies that the nonce matches the expected value for this connection and that the signature is correct based on the sender's IdentityKey.
 If yes, the user is authenticated.
 If not, the server returns an error and closes the connection.

 ### Key Distribution
 In principle, tassis only provides a convenience for key-distribution, and it's encumbent on clients and end-users to verify key material for themselves.
-The UserID is in fact also the public key corresponding to that UserID (no key rotation allowed for a given UserID), so in practice if users are confident that they're sending a message to the correct UserID, they can be confident that it's being encrypted for reading by the owner of that UserID.
+The identityKey is in fact also the public key corresponding to that identity (no key rotation allowed for a given identityKey), so in practice if people are confident that they're sending a message to the correct identityKey, they can be confident that it's being encrypted for reading by the owner of that IdentityKey.

 ### Transport Security